JCSDA/jedi-docs/docs/cloud/cluster.rst

    If the :code:`cluster_type` is set to :code:`spot` (either in the config file or on the command line with the :code:`-p` option as shown above), then the default spot price is the on demand price.
 This means that you are willing to pay no more than the on demand price for your resources.
 However, in some circumstances, you may not even want to pay this.
 You may wish to tell AWS to wait until the spot price is no more than 80 percent of the on demand price before launching your cluster.
 To achieve this you can add the :code:`-p '{"spot_bid_percentage":"80"}'` option to :code:`pcluster create` (or add it to the config file).

 ParallelCluster will print messages detailing its progress.
-You can allso follow the progress of your cluster creation on the `EC2 Dashboard <https://console.aws.amazon.com/ec2>`_ and the `CloudFormation Dashboard <https://console.aws.amazon.com/cloudformation>`_.
+You can also follow the progress of your cluster creation on the `EC2 Dashboard <https://console.aws.amazon.com/ec2>`_ and the `CloudFormation Dashboard <https://console.aws.amazon.com/cloudformation>`_.
 When you cluster is ready, you should see a message like this from :code:`pcluster`:

 .. code:: bash